 Since HDR (High Dynamic Range) started getting embedded into the video streams of Blu-ray Discs and digital movies there were essentially two specifications: Dolby’s proprietary Dolby Vision and the license-free HDR10.

-HLG, developed by BBC and NHK, is the newest of the HDR specifications to be supported by TV manufacturers like Sony and LG and streaming video services such as YouTube.
-It is also widely used for live television broadcasts such as sporting events and concerts.
+HLG, developed by BBC and NHK, is another HDR specification that is supported by TV manufacturers like Sony and LG and streaming video services such as YouTube.
+It is widely used for live television broadcasts such as sporting events and concerts.

 Now, there’s a push for HDR10+ and it’s a big improvement from HDR10.
 20th Century Fox, Panasonic, and Samsung are all supporting the specification.
 And, Amazon is the first video provider to stream HDR10+ which is featured in titles such as The Marvelous Mrs. Maisel, The Tick, and The Man in the High Castle.
 There is also a select number of 4k Blu-ray Discs that use HDR10+ such as 1917 (2019) and Godzilla vs. Kong (2021).